fusor/apb-examples/README.md

 ## APB Name Example
 The name `my-apb` will be used as an example for the rest of this document.

+## Dockerfiles and Tags
+There are three tags can expect to see on most APB repos under the ansibleplaybookbundle project.
+- **Canary**: Automated images build from source.
+These are generally intended to help work on development of the ansible-service-broker and can be expected to break frequently.
+- **Latest**: Stable images released less frequently and expected to work with the latest ansible-service-broker.
+A few of these are built using only RPMS while others are built from source.
+- **Nightly**: Automated image builds using automated RPM builds.
+This tag is intended to ensure RPM builds for those APB's roles being packaged work on an ongoing basis.
+As of right now this is limited to:
+  - apb-base
+  - mediawiki-apb
+  - rhscl-postgresql-apb
+- As time goes on and releases are made we may also create tags for specified versions, for example, 1.0, 1.1, etc.

+In some directories you will see just one Dockerfile.
+In general this will indicate images are being built for the latest and canary tags.
+In a few directories you will see multiple Dockerfiles.
+In these cases they will have a suffix like -canary, -latest, -nightly, etc. to differentiate which tag it is being used to build.
+Where there are multiple Dockerfiles, canary is likely to be preferable for rapid development.

+In these cases, be aware that to rebuild canary images using the canary apb-base image you'll need to update the from line to read `ansibleplaybookbundle/apb-base:canary` rather than `ansibleplaybookbundle/apb-base:latest`

+By default the Ansible Service Broker will deploy APB's using the latest tag, but it is possible to specify an alternate tag per registry.
+When using catasb this can be done by specifying apbtag in your my_vars.yaml config file.

 ## Directory Structure

 ### Required Minimal Structure